dbvcode/interview-search/README.md

 ## Notes

--   This app is intended to sift thru the list in an easy manner and am happy if I find a few automated job openings along the way!
+-   This app is intended to sift thru the list in an easy manner and am happy if I find a few job openings along the way!

 -   The app and methodology is clearly not bulletproof and I am sure a lot of results are not found.

--   There's so much room to improve the app, like scraping in parallel for instance, add stats, etc. For now that's not a priority, but PRs are welcomed!
+-   There's much room to improve the app, like scraping in parallel for instance, add stats, etc. For now that's not a priority, but PRs are welcomed!

 -   After search the app will create a `db.json` file.
 If you want to start fresh just delete the file and restart the app.